So you want to attract more of your ideal photography clients? OK, let’s talk about that!

 - book you without questioning your prices, without haggling for discounts on your packages or asking for freebies

-- turn up on time on the day of the photoshoot (if you’re a studio photographer)
+- turn up on time on the day of the photoshoot (if you’re a people or pet photographer)

 - follow your instructions and let you get on with the job

 - trust your expertise and follow your advice

 - pay promptly

 - are thrilled with the images you create